Hanmer Springs: Hanmer Springs Forest

 In order to provide timber for the Christchurch market, reserve land was set aside between 1900 and 1901.
 The planting of exotic trees began in 1902, and in 1903 prison labour was used.
 The prisoners who took part in the planting resided at a nearby prison camp which operated until 1913.
 A variety of trees were planted including black pines, Norway spruce and deciduous larch, with alders in wet areas, and oaks and silver birches planted as amenity species.
 The oldest area of the forest (203 hectares) is protected under a Crown covenant.
 Many woody species have invaded this forest from the township's gardens.
 In 1964 pupils of Hanmer Primary School planted a 0.6 hectare block of pinus nigra in order to commemorate Arbor day.
 A number of walking trails now go through this mature forest.

 In 2000, the Government sold the North Canterbury Crown Forests to Ngai Tahu as part of a Treaty of Waitangi settlement.
 Thus the Hanmer Springs Forests passed into private ownership.
 In 2008 a memorandum of understanding was signed by Matariki Forests, Hanmer Heritage Trust and the Hurunui District Council that protected the ongoing right for public access to the Hanmer Springs Forest.
 The Hurunui District Council would now be responsible for the maintenance of the tracks within the forest.

 In 2018 an art trail of animal sculptures made from a redwood tree by Christchurch sculptor Andrew Lyons was opened.

 The 41 metre high Dog Stream waterfall is located in the Hanmer Forest Park.

 A parkrun event was established in Hanmer Forest in September 2024.
 Each Saturday at 8 a.m. parkrun takes place, starting and finishing in Brooke Dawson Reserve.
 The course is 5 km long, and is unusual in that it is a 5 km lap, as opposed to many parkuns which feature 2 or more laps in a park, or an out-and-back course.
 Despite the name, running is not mandatory.
 Many people walk or jog the course, which is equally welcome and recognised.

 Economy

 The town is built around hot springs which originate in the fractured rock bed along the Hanmer fault.

 The Hanmer Springs Queen Mary Hospital, formerly the South Island's leading rehabilitation centre for sufferers of drug addiction, was closed in 2003.
-The premises were purchased by the Department of Conservation in 2008.